-The original blog post below was published in January 2018 when it was rumoured that CreateSpace was ending its author services.
+The original blog post below was published in January 2018 when it was rumored that CreateSpace was ending its author services.
 Since that time, CreateSpace has merged with Kindle Direct Publishing, or KDP.

 CreateSpace’s current role in the self-publishing world is as a platform for authors to publish their books to Amazon.
 CreateSpace seems to be continuing this service for now.